- Campus Life

 - About Plattsburgh

 Today’s nursing graduate enters a profession influence by rapid transformation that presents nurses with complex challenges and unprecedented opportunity for professional growth and advancement.
-My approach to teaching and learning strives to prepare students for this environment by helping then develop a critical and reflective approach to learning with an emphasis on student involvement and empowerment.
-I encourage students to challenge their assumptions, to think through and interpret situations they encounter from multiple perspectives.
-Collaborative learning allows the teacher and student to focus their attention on thinking and interpreting as communal experiences, where teacher and students pool their wisdom, challenge their preconceptions, and envision new possibilities.
+My approach to teaching and learning strives to prepare students for this environment by helping them develop critical and reflective approaches to learning with an emphasis on student involvement and empowerment.
+I encourage students to challenge their assumptions, to think through, and to interpret situations they encounter from multiple perspectives.
+Collaborative learning allows the teacher and student to focus their attention on thinking and interpreting as communal experiences, where teacher and student pool their wisdom, challenge their preconceptions, and envision new possibilities.
 Problem and team-based activities that include critical-reflective practices characterize the learning experience.